MechanicalRock/mechanicalrock.github.io/_posts/2020-05-04-strangler-pattern.md

 In the modern world of agile development, architecture has no end state.
 Business must be able to respond to ever changing demands meaning software architecture must be equally adaptive.
 A modern architecture supports small incremental changes with sufficient feedback loops to evaluate the effectiveness.
 There are a number of approaches available when dealing with your legacy architecture and moving towards an evolutionary architecture, but one approach I'd like to cover in this post is the [Strangler Pattern](https://martinfowler.com/bliki/StranglerFigApplication.html).
 I shall give an overview of the strangler pattern and also detail a couple of case studies of where we have applied it successfully.

 # The Context
-Consider migration to the cloud, [Infrastructure Modernisation](https://www.mechanicalrock.io/our-expertise/infrastructure-modernisation), or [Serverless technology](https://www.mechanicalrock.io/our-expertise/cloud-native-solutions).
+[Infrastructure modernisation]((https://www.mechanicalrock.io/our-expertise/infrastructure-modernisation)) offers tangible benefits including reduced operating costs, scalable performance and greater uptime by using technologies such as [serverless](https://www.mechanicalrock.io/our-expertise/cloud-native-solutions).
+However, migrating legacy systems to the cloud is not straight forward.
 How can we move faster whilst dealing with legacy systems?

 You can't stop everything, down tools and re-write from scratch.
 What's more, if you tried you would likely be caught out by the [Second System Effect](https://en.wikipedia.org/wiki/Second-system_effect): a re-write shall solve the issues of the past but actually results in bloated complexity and over-runs.
 "We can solve the issues of the past and re-write the system that took us 6+ years, in 12 months.".
 The reality?
-Eighteen months down the line: you are still building on the original system; the new system supports ~20% of the functionality of the original; technical debt has accrued in the push deliver; your beautiful clean new architecture has turned into a big ball of mud and what's more your frustrated customers have left for the nimble upstart that has eaten your lunch.
+Eighteen months down the line: you are still building on the original system; the new system supports ~20% of the functionality of the original; technical debt has accrued in the push to deliver; your beautiful clean new architecture has turned into a big ball of mud and what's more your frustrated customers have left for the nimble upstart that has eaten your lunch.

-There are countless examples of how large scale IT rewrite projects fail.
-Both in [government](https://en.wikipedia.org/wiki/Expeditionary_Combat_Support_System) and the [private](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) sector.
+There are countless examples of how large scale IT rewrite projects fail: both in [government](https://en.wikipedia.org/wiki/Expeditionary_Combat_Support_System) and the [private](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) sector.

 Instead, you need a mechanism to refactor and replace parts of a system whilst maintaining production availability.
 You require telemetry to evaluate the changes you make.